Follow

 Ubuntu Linux system menu showing settings option

-Click on Mouse & Touchpad tile in the Settings app to open the panel.
+Click on the Mouse & Touchpad tile in the Settings app to open that section.

 Mouse and Touchpad settings tile in Ubuntu Linux

-In the System Settings -> Mouse & Touchpad panel, undTouchpadpad, toggle the Touchpad button to the On position to enable.
+In the System Settings -> Mouse & Touchpad panel, under Touchpad, toggle the Touchpad button to On to enable it.

-The Touchpad section only appears if your system has a touchpad.
-Touchpad settings must be enabled before you can configure additional settings for the Touchpad.
+The Touchpad section only shows up if your system actually has a touchpad.
+Touchpad settings need to be enabled before you can configure other options for it.

 Tap to Click enable option in Ubuntu Linux settings